nklapste/trivector/README.rst

 Installation
 ============

-To install trivector from source, first, clone and enter this repository, then run the following pip command:
+You can install trivector from pypi with the following command:

 .. code-block:: shell

-    pip install .
+    pip install trivector

 Usage
 =====